 We got rid of ours this year.
 Our hydro company had a program where they take it away and pay you $50 for it.

-Getting paid to save money, I love it!
+Getting paid to save money on my electric bills, I love it!

 Skip the Oven on Small Things